Canary-Prism/Unlockstep/README.md

 ## Historical Changelog

+### 2.1.1
+- fixed bug now Lockstep 2 also fades to black at the end

 ### 2.1.0
 - fade in and fade out of game
 - you can't accidentally misinput after the end anymore